Dr. Mark Samaha

 These photos are published for information only in order to provide information on the nature of the intervention.
 They do not constitute a guarantee of results.

 Dr. Samaha performs both closed and open brow lifts.
-He applies his skills to analyze each patient’s features and choose the technique best suited for the particular patient’s anatomy to obtain the best possible result.
+He applies his skills and extensive experience in facial surgery to analyze each patient’s features and choose the technique best suited for each patient’s anatomy to obtain the best possible result.

 Meet Dr. Mark Samaha